fiddur/slides/biohacking.md

 * Using rescueTime metrics
 * Rise of Superman

-> The key is progression, not perfection.

 Note:
+The key is progression, not perfection.
-First heard from Charles Poliquin, used more widely.
+(First heard from Charles Poliquin, used more widely.)

+Biohacking is not about trying harder, it's about finding a better approach.